luizfonseca/luizfonseca.github.io/_posts/2013-09-30-lessons-learned-after-45-days-of-traveling.md

 Yes, as you can see, I was becoming paranoid as I was trying to built some kind of "controlled world" where people would only act or say things the way I want.

 Well, guess what?
-The beautiful thing on our entire existence is the fact that we don't know nothing.
+The beautiful thing on our entire existence is the fact that we don't know anything.
 We're in a constantly process of building our own life.
 We can't predict anything, but we're always trying to build something valuable for ourselves.
 Acting like if you were God is just saying to the world that you aren't ready to the randomness of life.

 It's like saying to everyone that you're afraid of the world and afraid of what life can offer to you.